-I am currently a PhD student belonging to the Sheffield Institute for Interdisciplinary Biblical Studies at the University of Sheffield.
+I have just completed my PhD at the Sheffield Institute for Interdisciplinary Biblical Studies, University of Sheffield.
 My thesis is entitled Trees and Text: A Material Ecocritical Exploration of Gen. 2:4b-3:24 in the Green Bible and it explores the well-known Eden narrative from an ecological perspective using the theory of material ecocriticism.

 MA Biblical Interpretation, University of Wales Trinity St. David.

 Certificate in Applied Christian Studies, University of Hull.